-COVID-19 prompted Ochsner Health in Louisiana to create decompression zones for its clinicians.
+To help alleviate pandemic-related stress Ochsner Health in Louisiana created decompression zones for its clinicians.
 “These are quiet spaces, usually in our waiting areas and lobbies that weren’t being utilized by visitors,” says Melissa Love, vice president for professional staff services and the office of professional well-being at Ochsner.
 “When they were finished with their shift, they had somewhere that was quiet and dedicated.”

 Love says Ochsner also began providing decompression sessions with the help of their therapy and wellness resources.
 “We had people available when you were coming off your shift, and we had behavioral health providers rounding in some of our specific code units.
 You didn’t have to call and ask for it, we were just showing up.”

 In determining how to help their clinicians, Dr. Ellison says she asked stakeholders directly for their thoughts on the best way to tackle the problem of COVID-related anxiety and burnout.
 “What came out of it was that clinical partners want to help their staff.
 Ellison’s team worked on a well-being presentation that clinical partners could present to their staff for CME credits while reinforcing for themselves self-care best practices.

 Love says that many clinicians told her that their problems weren’t stemming from work, but from their lives at home.
 “As an organization we did a lot,” she says of Ochsner.
 “We provided childcare when schools were closed.
 There were a lot of things that our executive team did to take the pressure off, not just for the physicians and APPs, but for all.”